Consumer Courts of India

 • In the case of Lucknow Development Authority v.
 M.K.
 Gupta, the court held that the public sector bodies and government agencies that provide services can be held responsible for not providing efficient services to consumers.
 Thereafter, this case laid down that the consumers have the right to get compensation for poor quality and inadequacy in services granted to them by such organisations.

 • Similarly, in the case of HDFC Bank Ltd. v.
-Balwinder Singh, the apex court held that financial institutions such as banks can also be held liable for not granting effective services such as loans, issues related to credit cards and other banking operations to the consumers.
-In furtherance with this judgement given by the court, consumer protection laws related to financial institutions came into existence.
+Balwinder Singh, the apex court held that financial institutions such as banks can also be held liable for not granting effective services such as loans, issues related to credit cards, and other banking operations to the consumers.
+In furtherance of this judgment given by the court, consumer protection laws related to financial institutions came into existence.

 • In the landmark case of Ghaziabad Development Authority v.
-Balbir Singh, it was decided that housing authorities and the developers engaged in real estate work can also be held responsible for mishaps such as delays in construction, denying possession or infrastructural defects.
-The consumers purchasing shelter for themselves were safeguarded with such basic rights after this infamous case scenario.
+Balbir Singh, it was decided that housing authorities and the developers engaged in real estate work can also be held responsible for mishaps such as delays in construction, denying possession, or infrastructural defects.
+The consumers purchasing shelter for themselves were safeguarded with such basic rights after the infamous case scenario.

 Frequently Asked Questions (FAQs)